Importance of Relationships between Variables

 You may be thinking: “How can all of this be useful?”

-If you think about it, we all tend to take important Business decisions, based on certain tendencies or “correlations” between variables we have noticed.
+If you think about it, we all tend to take important Business decisions, based on certain tendencies or “correlations” between variables that we have experienced.

 - Consuming behaviors.